openfaas/docs/docs/architecture/autoscaling.md

 hey -m POST -d data -z 3m -c 5 -q 10 \
   http://127.0.0.1:8080/function/cows
 ```

+Note that `com.openfaas.scale.zero=false` is the default, so this is not strictly required.

 ## Scaling to Zero aka "Zero-scale"